James Huff Overview

 4. Mr. Hamilton believed that James Huff was born in North Carolina.
 The censuses of 1850 & 1860 Harlan Co., Kentucky enumerate James Huff as being born in Virginia.

 5. In 1786, a James Huff and Biddy Woody were married in Henry Co., Virginia.
 The Douglas Register records the birth of Biddy Woody as January 21, 1765 to William and Lucy Barnet Woody.
-William was recorded on the tax lists of Henry County at the time of the Huff marriage.
+William Woody was recorded on the tax lists of Henry County from 1782 until 1790.
 A James Huff was enumerated once in the 1782-1790 Henry Co.
 Tax Lists and that was in 1786.
 If this was James' first enumeration, his birth date would be circa 1765.
 Other Huffs enumerated in this period were: Joseph, John, Mary, and Peter.
 None of these people were enumerated in Henry after Patrick County was formed from Henry in 1790, so I assume they lived in the part of Henry that became Patrick.
 I have not found an online lineage that includes any of these Huffs in Henry County, so I assume that they have not be seriously researched.

 6. Wise County was formed in 1856 from Russell, Lee and Scott Counties; however, the events described in the Chief Benge sketch seem to have occurred in Washington County which was adjacent to Russell and Lee in 1794.
 If James Huff was in Virginia before circa 1825, it would seem he should have been enumerated in Russell, Scott, Lee or Washington in 1810 or 1820.
 However, there are no Soundex James or J. Huffs enumerated in Russell, Scott, Lee or Washington during this period.
 In fact, I can't find a suitable Soundex Huff any where near this area in 1810 or 1820.